pytorch-tpu/jax-torch-interop/docs/source/index.rst

 of time spend in compiling XLA operations.

 For people familiar with JAX, you get JAX's most performance benefits through compiling.
-In fact, as it pointed in [this github post](https://github.com/jax-ml/jax/discussions/13960), the perfornace is day and night.
+In fact, as it pointed in `this github post`_, the perfornace is day and night.
 So even though we succeeded in running the model on JAX, but we are running JAX's eager model.
 Now let's compile the model to unlock the performance benefits of JAX:

+.. _this github post link: https://github.com/jax-ml/jax/discussions/13960

 .. code-block:: python